 There's a lot to like in the Kia Forte for those in the market for a small car.
-Unassuming in nature yet considerably more refined than previous Kia compact sedans, the Forte feels mature and solid, thanks to having a quiet cabin and one of the most comfortable rides in its class.
+Unassuming in nature, the Forte feels mature and solid, thanks to a quiet cabin and possessing one of the most comfortable rides in its class.
 The spacious, nicely finished interior also wins praise.
 Braking performance is excellent.
-Overall, the Forte is now among the top-rated cars in the category.
+Overall, the Forte is now one of the top-rated cars in the category.
 It slightly outscores the Hyundai Elantra that shares the same platform and engine.

 Controls are quite simple -- impressive for a car that is brimming with the latest connectivity features.
 The four-cylinder engine provides adequate power.
-Despite a cornucopia of standard features, our Forte LX is quite reasonably priced at just under $18,000.
+Despite a cornucopia of standard features, our Forte LX is quite reasonably priced at around $19,000.
 Stepping up to the S trim level adds a sport-tuned suspension and 16-inch alloy wheels.
 Moving up to the top-shelf EX brings a more powerful engine and luxury-class features like leather-covered heated seats -- somewhat uncommon in this class.

 A hatchback version, called the Forte5, is also offered.
 The standard engine is a 164-hp 2.0-liter four cylinder; up-level trim lines get a 201-hp 1.6-liter four cylinder.
 Standard equipment includes a rearview camera, keyless entry and heated mirrors.